GIScience/ohsome-api/docs/source/explanation.rst

 Contributors
 ------------

-Contributors are OSM users that have made an edit/ change / contribution to the OSM database.
+Contributors are OSM users that have made an edit, change or contribution to the OSM database.

 OSM Users that created an OSM account, but never made any edit are not included.